 Most collimators have an alpha-numeric grid that is fixed in a very precise, consistent position relative to the bore of the weapon.
 The grid pattern itself varies based on the type and magnification of sights used.
 While the grid can be easily customized to meet the requirements of a specific end-user, we have created three standardized grid patterns that work with most weapons used by US military and law enforcement organizations.

-The Small Arms Collimator provides two types of reference points, which we refer to as Correct Zero Position (CZP) and Personal Zero Position (PZP).
+The Small Arms Collimator provides two types of reference points, which we refer to as Common Zero Position (CZP) and Personal Zero Position (PZP).
 Understanding each of those reference points and how they work is critical to using the collimator effectively.
 CZP is used before a shooter has established zero to speed up the initial zero process.
 PZP is used after zero has been established to confirm or return to zero.

 -USMC Division Gunner

 The Army's SWEAT model, which was developed by the Maneuver Center of Excellence (MCoE) at Ft.
 Benning, GA, is useful for understanding combat weapons as a ‘system of systems’- and for understanding the elements involved in establishing and maintaining zero.
 Within the SWEAT framework, the individual weapon ‘system’ is comprised of: Soldier (or shooter); Weapon; Enhancements (i.e. optics and mounts); Ammunition; and Training..

 A large percentage of military and law enforcement personnel are operating with rifles that are not zeroed.
 The implications of this are enormous.
 For the military, it means reduced lethality and increased casualty rates for friendly forces and non-combatants.
 For LEOs, it increases risk to officers and innocent bystanders (and increases liability).